Miko-Takanen/TheItsNormalClicker/README.md

 - Added Close button
 - Skipping songs now will not be randomized. but after a song ends it will be random
 - Added extra printing.
 And writing to .txt files

+### 1.5.1
+- tried to clean up code how issue stated
+- should be working.
 ---
 ## FUTURE PLANS:
 - I am thinking of trying to make more buttons to click and actual prints when you reach a certain click amount. maybe also changing BG's but i'm not so sure about that yet.